The Annual Canvass and Rolling Register explained

 The Annual Canvass is conducted every year to fulfil a legislative obligation placed on local authorities to ensure that the Register of Electors remains complete and accurate.
 In order to do this the Council delivers a canvass form to every household in the District.

-The canvass normally runs from 1 September through until 30 November and is based on residency on 15 October.
-Delivery of the canvass forms is made simultaneously across the district during the first week of September.
+The canvass in 2013 will run from 1 October until 12 February 2014.
+Delivery of the canvass forms is made simultaneously across the district during the first week of October.

 If households do not respond to the form they will be sent a reminder.
 If they do not respond to the reminder a canvasser will call at their house and try to get a form completed at the door.
 Avoiding the bother of a canvasser knocking at your door is easy though: just respond to the canvass form in good time.